Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

     st.altair_chart(line_chart, use_container_width=True)
 ```

 In the above code snippet, a line chart is constructed which takes a dataframe as one of the parameters.
-In our case, that is a subset of the `df_stock_prices` dataframe filtered by ticker, date, and metric using Streamlit's built in components.
+In our case, that is a subset of the `df_stocks` dataframe filtered by ticker, date, and metric using Streamlit's built in components.
 This enhances the customizability of the visualization.

 <!-- ------------------------ -->